FedEx driver closing a semi struck trailer door on a business dock

 Freight class calculator

-What is a freight class/NMFC code?
+What is an LTL freight class/NMFC code?

 Your less-than-truckload (LTL) freight shipping class is a number established by the National Motor Freight Classification (NMFC).
 It’s also known as your NMFC classification or NMFC code.

-Your freight class helps determine your shipping cost.* It’s calculated based on how difficult your commodity is to ship and how much liability is involved.
+Your LTL freight class helps determine your shipping cost.* It’s calculated based on how difficult your commodity is to ship and how much liability is involved.

 FedEx Freight truck driving on a road